gaehlerm/SoftwareEngineering/README.md

 ## Global Variables

 And last but not least, I hope you still remember the section about global variables: Don’t use global variables.
 They are extremely powerful but this makes them very hard to handle.
 Keep your fingers away.

-# 26. Algorithms

-#Look up some online introduction to algorithms.
-Should I go down to the O(n) notation or leave this chapter away completely?

-I can highly recommend reading a book on data structures and algorithms.
-They go hand in hand.
-It gives you a great understanding how to tackle a problem and what you have to look out for.
-You absolutely have to learn recursive algorithms.
-They are very efficient and simple to implement.
-They are used everywhere.
-Just make sure you get the corner cases correctly.
-Other than that, there is nothing specific that I can recommend you.
-Just be smart and keep your eyes open.

-#is there anything else to mention?
-Get a book on algorithms and write something about the first few pages?

 # 27. Naming